 In this Instructable I will show you how you can make a wooden toy Volkswagen Bus!
 It's a beautiful gift for a friend who loves VW, or for yourself!

-If you like this instructable and the video, don't forget to give me a vote in the "Woodworking" contest.
+If you like this instructable and the video, don't forget to subscribe to my YouTube Channel.
 Thank you!

 Tools I used: